Information on the J Card

 Q:: What is a J Card?

-Answer: The J Card will replace the traditional lift ticket and has a small RFID chip integrated into the card.
+Answer: The J Card replaced the traditional lift ticket and has a small RFID chip integrated into the card.
 The same chip will also be integrated into season pass products.
 When you pass through the lift line, the chip will register and open the lift access gate automatically.
 All guests loading the lift will need either a J Card or a season pass.

 Q::Where should I carry my J Card?